hzsolt21/hzsolt21.github.io/_drafts/EternalBlue.markdown

 <h3> Environment </h3>
 The easiest way to find an environment to test on, is to get Hack The Box VIP and attack Blue.
 Setting up your lockal vm, try Metasploitable 3 [Metasploitable3](https://github.com/rapid7/metasploitable3) I will go with the Metasploitable now.
+For the EternalBlue to work I had to thisable the firewall on metasploitable3.
 Metasploitable ip: 10.0.2.15

 Attacker